Daniel-Muruthi/password-locker/README.md

 ## Description

-It's a flask/python built application that allows users to create accounts, log in, view their various account credentials and be able to successfully delete credentials which they don't need.
+It's a simple flask/python built application that allows users to create accounts, log in, view their various account credentials and be able to successfully delete credentials which they don't need.

 ## Setup/Installation Requirements